xia-lab/MetaboAnalystR/README.md

 02-23-2018 - Minor bug fixes based on user feedback (MetaboAnalystR_1.0.0.6.tar.gz)

 02-05-2018 - Update MetaboAnalystR with 3 new modules in conjunction with the release of MetaboAnalyst Version 4

+## Error: Maximal number of DLLs reached

+While running MetaboAnalystR, you may come across the error "1.
+Error: package or namespace load failed for MetaboAnalystR in dyn.load(file, DLLpath = DLLpath, ...):maximal number of DLLs reached ...".
+To address this, you will need to increase the maximum number of DLLs.
+To do this:

+ON MAC OS/LINUX - You will need to edit the ".Renviron" file which will be found in your home directory.
+If it does not exist, you will need to create one.
+Add the line R_MAX_NUM_DLLS=200, which will increase the max DLLs to 200.
+Restart your terminal/RStudio and continue using MetaboAnalystR.